Pyongyang Racer

-Koryo Tours Pyongyang Racer or Pyongyang Racer is a 2012 racing game developed by Nosotek and published by Koryo Tours.
+Pyongyang Racer is a 2012 racing video game developed by Nosotek and published by Koryo Tours.
 The player drives a Hwiparam II car around Pyongyang and visits several of its sights while collecting fuel and avoiding other vehicles.
-The game was created as an advergame for Koryo Tours, a travel agency organising tours to North Korea, by the outsourcing company Nosotek in collaboration with students from the Kim Chaek University of Technology.
+It was created as an advergame for Koryo Tours, a travel agency organising tours to North Korea, by the outsourcing company Nosotek in collaboration with students from the Kim Chaek University of Technology.
 As one of North Korea's few video games, Pyongyang Racer was released by Koryo Tours through its website in December 2012.
-Reviewers criticised the game's gameplay, graphics, controls, and music.
+Reviewers criticised the gameplay, graphics, controls, and music.

 Gameplay

 A traffic policewoman reminds the player to follow the intended route.

 Pyongyang Racer is set in Pyongyang, the capital of North Korea.
-The player controls a Hwiparam II car (from the North Korean manufacturer Pyeonghwa Motors), using the arrow keys to accelerate, reverse and steer, as well as the space bar to sound the horn.
-They are tasked with driving along a pre-determined route around the city, starting and ending at Kim Il-sung Square, and visiting several of its sights, including the Ryugyong Hotel, Arch of Triumph, Chollima Statue, and Potong Gate.
+The player controls a Hwiparam II car (from the North Korean manufacturer Pyeonghwa Motors), using the arrow keys to accelerate, reverse, and steer, as well as the space bar to sound the horn.
+They are tasked with driving along a predetermined route around the city, starting and ending at Kim Il-sung Square, and visiting several of its sights, including the Ryugyong Hotel, Arch of Triumph, Chollima Statue, and Potong Gate.
 Passing a sight grants the player a stamp of the location and displays information about the object.

-During their drive, the player has to repeatedly collect fuel tanks to counter an automatically depleting gauge.
-Colliding with stationary vehicles three times causes the game to reset.
-There are no pedestrians in the game.
-Steering onto the wrong side of the road sees the player reprimanded by traffic police, while driving off the street places them back onto it.
-The game records the time the player takes to complete the tour.
-Koryo Tours maintained a leaderboard of players' times and updated it when a player sent in a screenshot of their results via an email.
+During their drive, the player has to repeatedly collect fuel tanks to counter a steadily depleting gauge.
+Colliding with stationary vehicles three times causes a reset.
+There are no pedestrians.
+Steering onto the wrong side of the road results in the player being reprimanded by traffic police, while driving off the street places them back onto it.
+The time the player takes to complete the tour is recorded.
+Koryo Tours maintained a leaderboard of players' times and updated it when a player sent in a screenshot of their results via email.